-The contents of the current issue of the Educational Journal of Living Theories (EJOLTS) can be accessed from http://ejolts.net/archive
+The contents of Volumes 1-5 of the Educational Journal of Living Theories (see http://ejolts.net/archive) with an analysis provided by Sigrid Gjotterud of the Norwegian University of Life Sciences.

 Contribution to knowledge

 The stimulus for this round-table is to produce an edited text of a similar significance for the Growth of Educational Knowledge to the 1970 edited text on Criticism and the Growth of Knowledge from a 1965 Symposium on the work of Thomas Kuhn.
 It will be shown how both Creativity and Criticism are included in the Growth of Educational Knowledge from researching one's own practice that is intended to enhance the flow of values that carry hope for the future of humanity.
 The above data, brought to the Panel, will be analysed to show how researching one's own practice can advance knowledge of education, promote scholarly enquiry related to education, encourage the use of research to improve practice and to serve the public good.
 In particular the analysis of the data will draw a clear distinction between education and educational research.
 The analysis will include some educational implications of recent pressures in both the American and Educational Research Associations to strengthen the presence of education researchers.